codefresh-io/cap-docs.codefresh.io/_docs/getting-started/concepts.md

 group: getting-started
 toc: true
 ---
+Work in progress

 ### Runtime
 A Runtime in Codefresh is a  GitOps installation in your Codefresh account, in either a Hosted or Hybrid installation environment.
 Hosted Runtimes are installed on a Codefresh cluster and managed by Codefresh.
 Hybrid Runtimes are installed on customer clusters, and managed by the customers.
 You can install a  single Hosted runtime, and multiple Hybrid Runtines in a Codefresh account.

 <!--add diagram -->
 A single Runtime can connect to and manage multiple remote clusters.

 See:
 [GitOps runtime architecture]({{site.baseurl}}/docs/installation/runtime-architecture)
 [Hybrid GitOps Runtime installation]({{site.baseurl}}/docs/installation/hybrid-gitops)